Mallorca & Southern Spain - Itinerary

 Day 10 Drive to Ronda.
 Ronda

-Day 11 Drive to Gibraltar and send the evening in Tarifa.
+Day 11 Drive to Gibraltar and spend the evening in Tarifa.
 Tarifa

-Day 12 Day trip through organized tour half day tour of Morocco.
+Day 12 Day trip through organized tour of Morocco.
 Drive back to Ronda.
 Ronda

 Day 13 Drive to Mijas.
 Enjoy the last day in southern Spain.
 Mijas